 Perhaps even more alarming is the tendency for some exchanges, particularly smaller ones in need of greater market share, to offer their customers the ability to ‘lock’ their funds in and earn a fairly generous (but not insane) interest rate, often in the 8-12% of range annually.
 This option makes it far riskier than it already was to store funds on that given exchange; not only are they susceptible to the same security and solvency concerns as previously discussed, but any depositor now needs to rely on the exchange making an even greater return given their increased costs associated with customer interest payouts.
 This opens up even more room for failure and begs the question just how safe and secure the investment is, much less the supposed ROI the customer is to receive.

 Thoughts on Security and Possible Solutions

 This post isn’t meant to suggest centralized financial infrastructure is superior or more secure than their decentralized counterparts; far from it.
-But we do want to dispel the notion that decentralization is necessarily synonymous with security (and that centralized necessarily means there are security vulnerabilities) ].
-Centralized exchanges, services, and custodians can arguably be just as secure as even their most well-tried decentralized counterparts but only with the help of credentialed experts who are able to conduct necessary security and solvency audits ‘Proof of Reserves’ or ‘Proof of Funds’, Pentesting, and Red teaming.
+But we do want to dispel the notion that decentralization is necessarily synonymous with security (and that centralized necessarily means there are security vulnerabilities).
+Centralized exchanges, services, and custodians can arguably be just as secure as even their most well-tried decentralized counterparts but only with the help of credentialed experts who are able to conduct necessary security audits ‘Proof of Reserves’ and ‘Proof of Reserves’ audits.
 Exchanges and platforms like Kraken, Bitbuy and Shakepay have gone through such audits and testing and have never suffered a breach resulting in the loss of customer assets.
 It’s time others step up to the plate and do the same.